Alex Crane makes breezy clothes. We choose fabrics, colors and fits that make us feel cool and light.

 Linen is sustainable.
 Flax needs only sun and rain to grow (no irrigation or fertilizer).
-It actually improves the land: 1 hectare absorbs almost 4 tonnes of CO2 per year and has a Higgs Index of 57 (that’s really good).
+It actually improves the land: 1 hectare absorbs almost 4 tonnes of CO2 per year and adds nutrients back into the soil.
 Once harvested, the fiber is processed without chemicals or excess water.
 And, if dyed naturally, linen is 100% biodegradable.

 Linen is rare.
 For all its benefits, linen accounts for only 1% of global apparel production.
 And that’s not great news for the environment: most clothes (65%) are made with synthetic fibers derived from fossil fuels and 80% end up in landfills or incinerators.
 So, the more clothes made from linen (and other natural fibers) the lower the industry’s carbon footprint.

 Our linen starts in a farming cooperative in Normandy, France.
 We plant our flax in March and harvest in July.
 In June, the fields flower blue and the landscape rolls like an impressionist sea.
 In August, we let the sun and rain separate the fibers from the stalk (a process called “dew retting).

 Once dried and packed, we truck the fibers to the French coast and load them onto boats.
 For the next month, they sail down the Atlantic, stopping first in Portugal (where we make our Sun Tees), then around the tip of Africa, through the Arabian Sea, and onto Kochi, India.